thoughtspot/thoughtspot.github.io/_admin/setup/set-custom-calendar.md

 3. Under COLUMN NAME, find a column where you want to use your custom calendar and scroll right until you see the CALENDAR TYPE column.

-    {% include note.html content="The column must use the DATE data type." %}
+    {% include note.html content="The column must use the DATE or DATETIME data type." %}

 4. In the CALENDAR TYPE column for the column you chose, double-click the existing calendar name, and then select your custom calendar.